 If you connect to a VPN server in another country, as far as websites are concerned you appear to be in that country.
 This is a great way to access restricted websites that ban overseas visitors, or which have regional restrictions on the content available.

 British sports fans are also in for a treat when using a VPN.
-A VPN allows you to unblock live sporting events from around the world, such as the recent Mayweather Vs. McGregor fight.
+A VPN allows you to unblock live sporting events from around the world, such as the 2018 World Cup.
 It can also allow you to subscribe to services such as BeIN, which provide a cheap way to watch the English Premier League and other competitions.

 Are VPNs legal in the UK?